CasAndreu/ldaRobust/README.md

 1. Download or Clone a copy of this `ldaRobust` repository-directory.
 Click on the green `Clone or download` button on the upper right corner of the page to get the cloning link or to download a zipped version of the repository.

-2. Make sure you have the following dependencies installed: `devtools` and `SnowballC` If you don't, you will have to install them in `R` by typing:
+2. Make sure you have `devtools` installed in order to download and install `ldaRobust` from GitHub.
+If you don't have it, type:
 ```
-install.packages("devtools")
 install.packages("SnowballC")
 ```

-2. Make sure to change the following directory to the parent directory of the ldaRobust folder on your machine.
+2. Make sure to change the working directory to the parent directory of the ldaRobust folder in your machine.
 For example, I have the `ldaRobust` directory in a `repos` directory in my Desktop.
 So in order to install the package I do:
 ```
 dir <- "/Users/andreucasas/Desktop/repos/"